KSP-KOS/KOS/doc/source/general/skid.rst

 Using the Sound/Kerbal Interface Device (SKID)
 ==============================================

-A hidden feature shippped with all kOS CPU's was uncovered recently.
+A hidden feature shipped with all kOS CPU's was uncovered recently.
 It turns out all kOS CPU's come with a so-called SKID chip (Sound/Kerbal Interface Device).
 This little integrated chip can send audio data through the terminal lines and play the sounds on